car251290/myMemories/README.md

  https://nodejs.org/en/about/
  using this code for the back end code to make the request code HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
 This makes Node.js well suited for the foundation of a web library or framework.
+ HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
+This makes Node.js well suited for the foundation of a web library or framework.

 ## For the Front end using Netlify.js
 Using this great JS platform, launch the Back End where will be visual and use an URL of the project